 An experienced defense attorney by your side can prove invaluable in prescription drug offenses.
 The penalties are too steep to try and navigate the situation alone.
 Our drug offense attorneys have decades of combined experience navigating controlled substance charges throughout Colorado.
 Perhaps the prescription was valid, no false statements were made, or the prescription wasn’t altered.
 Nonetheless, contact our office for a free consultation.
 We will carefully analyze your unique case and suggest next steps.
 Our flexible payment plans and affordable fees make access to strategic representation a reality for the accused.

 If you or someone you know is facing prescription drug fraud charges in Colorado, be smart.
-Contact the highly rated criminal lawyers at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the highly rated criminal lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Kevin Bidwell